hyzok-su/EasyTile/README.md

-# EasyTile
+# EasyTileWFC

-EasyTile is not just a library but a concept.
+EasyTileWFC is not just a library but a concept.
 At its core, it provides an efficient method to preprocess 3D tilesets before they are used in a Wave Function Collapse (WFC) solver.

-EasyTile aims to simplify the repetitive task of creating and organizing large numbers of WFC assets for game developers.
+EasyTileWFC aims to simplify the repetitive task of creating and organizing large numbers of WFC assets for game developers.
 This idea emerged from my own experience: while working on a large tileset with many reusable connections, I realized that manually setting the rules was tedious and inefficient.

 ## Overview

-The logic behind EasyTile is simple.
+The logic behind EasyTileWFC is simple.
 Since tiles are cube-like, each tile has six faces.
 Each face contains a set of valid connection pairs.
 However, when a tile undergoes transformations such as rotation or mirroring, the information on its faces also changes.
 To simplify this, we refer to the faces containing this connection data as "sockets."

-EasyTile provides a structured approach to associating transformations with tiles and their sockets.
+EasyTileWFC provides a structured approach to associating transformations with tiles and their sockets.

 ## Defining a Tile